msz/hammox/README.md

 Returned value :atom does not match type Enumerable.t().
   Value :atom does not implement the Enumerable protocol.
 ```

+## Disable protection for specific mocks

+Hammox also includes Mox as a dependency.
+This means that if you would like
+to disable Hammox protection for a specific mock, you can simply use vanilla
+Mox for that specific instance.
+They will interoperate without problems.

 ## Limitations
 - For anonymous function types in typespecs, only the arity is checked.